 Greek counterterror operation yields 3 arrests, arms cache

-ATHENS, Greece (AP) — Greek authorities say they have arrested three people and detained a further 15 in a "wide sweep" by the police's counterterrorism squad on suspected left-wing extremists that also yielded an arms cache.
+ATHENS, Greece (AP) — Greek authorities announced Saturday they had arrested three people and detained a further 15 in a "wide sweep" by the police's counterterrorism squad on suspected left-wing extremists that also yielded an arms cache.

-Two of those arrested, and the one at large, face charges of engaging in terrorist action, illegal possession of firearms and explosives, and forgery.
+Two of those arrested, and the one at large, all men in their 40s, face charges of engaging in terrorist action, illegal possession of firearms and explosives, and forgery.
 The three allegedly took part in a robbery on a betting shop in an Athens suburb on Oct.
 21, police say.

+The third arrested person, a 39-year-old woman was arrested for "violating the firearms law" police said.

 The counterterror squad's sweep through 13 houses yielded, among other things, five AK-47 rifles, a submachine gun, two pistols, grenades, explosives and detonators.